hivesolutions/netius/readme.md

 Then try to extract a really large file from this server (eg: 1.0 GB) and see if it is able to serve it without any problems.

-## Benchmarks

-Running `ab -n 20000 -c 5 -k http://localhost:8080/` should achieve the following results:

-* `HelloServer` - 9.6 K req/sec
-* `WSGIServer` - 8.7 K req/sec

-These values have been verified for commit #7c2687b running in Python 2.6.6.

 ## Build Automation